 The easiest way to make a business more lucrative is to first understand the drivers for top-line revenue (most notably pricing strategies) and analyze margins on a customer, product, and market basis.
 Here are four principles to keep in mind.

-1. Determine if your No. 1 goal is profit or cash flow
+1. Determine if cash flow or profit is your No. 1 goal

 You can strategize to maximize profits or cash flow but not both.